 - Entertain people

-Most blogs, podcasts, youtube channels, courses, or books fall into one of these two categories.
+Most blogs, podcasts, youtube channels, courses, investment advice or books fall into one of these two categories.

 6. Start a blog

-If you’ve read any guide on creating passive income, then you’ve definitely heard the battle cry of “Start a blog!”
+If you’ve read any guide to generate passive income, then you’ve definitely heard the battle cry of “Start a blog!”
 It is unquestionably one of THE most suggested ways to earn extra money across the internet!

 In fact, according to google, there are almost 6 billion results for “how to start a blog.”
 I don’t even know how that’s possible, but clearly blogging has made it mainstream.

 There’s no question that blogging can be an awesome source of income.